 The Tipton Team was recognized for its work to create a benefits guide for Augusta Health, in Fisherville, VA, and for creating a leader resource guide for The Ohio State University Wexner Medical Center.

 The Tipton team—consisting of Nicole Fullerton, strategic communications manager, and Karen Zucca, creative director—partnered with Augusta Health to support its benefits guide and open enrollment efforts.
-To help Augusta Health employees understand and take advantage of the benefits available to them, Fullerton and Zucca used the applied the organization’s brand in a visually appealing manner designed to make the benefit information more comprehensible.
+To help Augusta Health employees understand and take advantage of the benefits available to them, Fullerton and Zucca used the organization’s brand in a visually appealing manner designed to make the benefit information more comprehensible.

 “The annual open enrollment period is important for employees, but the benefits choices and programs can be overwhelming and difficult to understand,” Nicole said.
 “Together with the amazing benefits team at Augusta Health, we were able to create a comprehensive, easy-to-use guide that enabled employees to make the most appropriate benefits selections.”

 The Ohio State Wexner Medical Center tapped the Tipton team—consisting of Phil Ellingsworth Jr., strategic communications manager, and Karen—to support its 2020 employee engagement survey.
 Tipton delivered a comprehensive branding campaign, including the award-winning leadership guide

 The Hermes Creative Awards – administered and judged by the Association of Marketing and Communication Professionals (AMCP) – is an international competition for creative professionals involved in the concept, writing, and design of traditional and emerging media.
 The Hermes Creative Awards has more than 300 categories and entrants are from across the globe.